chef/chef/CONTRIBUTING.md

 After shipping a release of Chef we bump the `Minor` version by one to start development of the next minor release.
 All merges to master trigger an increment of the `Patch` version, and a build through our internal testing pipeline.
 We do a `Minor` release approximately every month, which consist of shipping one of the already auto-incremented and tested `Patch` versions.
 For example after shiping 12.10.24, we incremented Chef to 12.11.0\.
 From there 18 commits where merged bringing the version to 12.11.18, which we shipped as an omnibus package.

-Announcements of releases are made to the [chef mailing list](https://discourse.chef.io/c/chef-release) when they are available.
+Announcements of releases are made to the [chef mailing list](https://discourse.chef.io/c/chef-release) when they are available and are mirrored to the #announcements channel on the [Chef Community Slack](https://community-slack.chef.io/).

 ## Chef Community